lloyd/lloyd.io/posts/2011-06-13-simple-site-publishing-with-git.md

 checkout of the code at the paths determined in step two.
 First let's get a "bare" copy of the repository:

-    $ git clone --bare git://github.com/lloyd/JSONSelect /home/gituser/repo
+    $ git clone --bare git://github.com/lloyd/trickyco.de /home/gituser/repo

+**NOTE:** the `git://` url in this case points to an example repository on github (the trickyco.de repo containing this site's code), you should replace this with some url pointing at your own repository.

 Next, let's get a snapshot of the latest code in repo and drop it in the specified location:

-**NOTE:** the `git://` url in this case points to a repo on github, you should replace this with some url pointing to the repo you wish to start with.

     $ git --git-dir /home/gituser/repo archive --format=tar --prefix=www/ HEAD | (cd /home/gituser/ && tar xf -)